coursetable/ferry/docs/code-structure.md

 ## Database connector

 The database connector code is located in `ferry/database`.

-- `stage.py`: stages the data in the database.
+It takes the Pandas tables and imports them into the database.
-- `deploy.py`: checks table invariants, and regenerates the database based on the staged data.
-At this step we also run SQL to generate some derived tables.

-TODO:

-1. Move the SQL logic to the data analyzer.
-2. Ferry should not regenerate the whole DB each time.